AutoViML/AutoViz/README.md

 **Notes:**

 * AutoViz will visualize any sized file using a statistically valid sample.
-* `COMMA` is assumed as default separator in file.
+* `COMMA` is assumed as default separator in the file.
 But you can change it.
-* Assumes first row as header in file but you can change it.
+* Assumes the first row as the header in the file but you can change it.

 ## API